Board of Directors & Management

 Cécile Tandeau de Marsac

-Cécile Tandeau de Marsac is graduate from a Management and Business School –Ecole Supérieure de Commerce de Rouen (E.S.C Rouen).
+Cécile Tandeau de Marsac, a French national, is graduate from a Management and Business School –Ecole Supérieure de Commerce de Rouen (E.S.C Rouen).

-In 2009 he came back to Brussels as General Manager of Specialty Polymers, and finally returned to Italy in 2011 to assume his current role as President of the newly created Global Business Unit Solvay Specialty Polymers.
+Manager of Specialty Polymers, and then returned to Italy in 2011 to become President of the newly created Global Business Unit Solvay Specialty Polymers.
+In 2018, he joined the Executive Committee of Solvay.

 Augusto Di Donfrancesco, an Italian national, graduated from Pisa University in 1985 with a Bachelor’s degree in Chemical Engineering.